-Gonadotropin releasing hormone derived from the placenta is biologically and immunologically similar to the hypothalamic decapeptide GnRH (39).
+Gonadotropin releasing hormone derived from the placenta is biologically and immunologically similar to the hypothalamic decapeptide GnRH (54).
 Gonadotropin releasing hormone activity has been localized to the cytotrophoblast cells along the outer surface of the syncytiocytotrophoblast layer.
 Human chorionic gonadotropin (hCG) has been localized to the adjacent syncytiocytotrophoblast layer.
-GnRH production peaks at about 8 weeks gestation and then decreases as the pregnancy advances in gestational age (39-42).
-Furthermore, GnRH levels parallel those of hCG in both the placenta and maternal circulation (42).
+GnRH production peaks at about 8 weeks' gestation and then decreases as the pregnancy advances in gestational age (54-57).
+Furthermore, GnRH levels parallel those of hCG in both the placenta and maternal circulation (57).

-Placental GnRH stimulates hCG release through a dose-dependent, paracrine mechanism (103).
-There is little augmentation of hCG secretion by GnRH in first trimester placental culture, because hCG production is already close to maximum (42).
-In contrast, at mid-trimester there is a marked dose-dependent GnRH augmentation of hCG release in vitro, with this effect diminishing in the term placenta.
+Placental GnRH stimulates hCG release through a dose-dependent, paracrine mechanism (119).
+There is little augmentation of hCG secretion by GnRH in first trimester placental culture, because hCG production is already close to maximum (57).
+In contrast, at mid-trimester there is a marked dosedependent GnRH augmentation of hCG release in vitro, with this effect diminishing in the term placenta.
 Likely due to the low affinity of placental GnRH receptors and dilution effect of the maternal circulation, intravenous administration of GnRH during pregnancy does not increase serum hCG.
-Thus, it seems most likely that locally produced placental GnRH is responsible for stimulation of placental hCG production (103).
+Thus, it seems most likely that locally produced placental GnRH is responsible for stimulation of placental hCG production via paracrine mechanisms (119).
+GnRH release is increased by estrogen, activin-A, insulin and prostaglandins, and inhibited by progesterone, inhibin, follistatin and endogenous opiates (120).